This project involved Durham University Special Collections working with Saint Wilfrid’s Roman Catholic Primary School in Bishop Auckland

 The children also made and decorated “memory boxes” in which they could store their work and copies of reference documents.

-The drama vignettes created by each of the groups were brought together for a final performance in the school hall, in front of an audience of staff, parents and friends. linked by a single narrator.
+The drama vignettes created by each of the groups were brought together for a final performance in the school hall, linked by a single narrator, in front of an audience of staff, parents and friends.

 The drama was directed by drama specialist Richard Bliss.